RHilburn75/School_District_Analysis/README.md

 ### Thomas High School Math scores
 Math scores were placed in NaN (not a number) so there was not impact on the claculating the scores.
 There was no placement of the "0" because it would have negative impact on the results.
+As noted in the table below, the ninth grade results were placed in a NaN.
+The following are the results by grade:
+ - 9th Grade - NaN
+ - 10th Grade - 83.1
+ - 11th Grade - 83.5
+ - 12th Grade - 83.5
 ![image](https://user-images.githubusercontent.com/94253815/146628529-ee026620-154c-406d-9f06-5ce9f4ed2fc8.png)
 ![image](https://user-images.githubusercontent.com/94253815/146685694-7e0e8c43-03cc-4ae3-88c7-ec92e37351b0.png)